Esthey/Database-in-SQL/README.md

 # Employee Salary
 The columns present in this table are EmployeeID, JobTitle, and their respective Salary.
 # Warehouse_employee_demo
 This shows the information of employees that work in the warehouse.
-The columns contained in trhis table are thesame as that of the employe Demographic table
+The columns contained in trhis table are thesame as that of the employe Demographic table.

+## INNER JOIN, ON, WHERE Queries
 IMPORT[https://github.com/Esthey/Database-in-SQL/blob/main/SQLQuery2.sql]

 # Conclusion